|

 waiting while their life

-is abating, and I cried for their
+and I cried for their

 misery, the Broken Hearted.